 The yogi is sometimes portrayed as going beyond rules-based morality.
 This does not mean that a yogi will act in an immoral fashion, but rather that he or she will act with direct knowledge of the supreme Reality.
 In some legends, a yogi--having amassed merit through spiritual practice--may then cause mischief even to the gods.
 Some yogis in history have been naked ascetics--such as Swami Trailanga, who greatly vexed the occupying British in 19th century Benares by wandering about in a state of innocence.

-Images of a meditating yogi from the Indus Valley Civilization are thought to be 6 to 7 thousand years old.
-The earliest written accounts of yoga appear in the Rig Veda, which began to be codified between 1500 and 1200 BC.
+Images of a meditating yogi from the Indus Valley Civilization are thought to be six to seven thousand years old.
+The earliest written accounts of yoga appear in the Rig Veda, which began to be codified about 2000 BC.
 It is difficult to establish the date of yoga from this as the Rig Veda was orally transmitted for at least a millennium.
 The first Yoga text dates to around the 2nd century BC by Patanjali, and prescribes adherence to "eight limbs" (the sum of which constitute "Ashtanga Yoga") to quiet one's mind and merge with the infinite.

-The first full description of the principles and goals of yoga are found in the Upanisads, thought to have been composed between the eighth and fourth centuries BC.
-The Upanisads are also called Vedanta since they constitute the end or conclusion of the Vedas (the traditional body of spiritual wisdom).
-In the Upanisads, the older practises of offering sacrifices and ceremonies to appease external gods gives way instead to a new understanding that man can, by means of an inner sacrifice, become one with the Supreme Being (referred to as Brahman or Mahatman) -- through moral culture, restraint and training of the mind.
+The first full description of the principles and goals of yoga are found in the Upanishads, thought to have been composed at various times, starting from 2000 BC.
+The Upanishads are also called Vedanta since they constitute the end or conclusion of the Vedas (the traditional body of spiritual wisdom).
+In the Upanishads, the older practises of offering sacrifices and ceremonies to appease external gods gives way instead to a new understanding that man can, by means of an inner sacrifice, become one with the Supreme Being (referred to as Brahman or Mahatman) -- through moral culture, restraint and training of the mind.

 The Bhagavad Gita famously distinguishes several types of "yoga", corresponding to the duties of different nature of people.
 Capturing the essence and at the same time going into detail about the various Yogas and their philosophies, it constantly refers to itself as such, the "Scripture of Yoga" (see the final verses of each chapter).
 The book is thought to have been written some time between the 5th and the 2nd century BC.
 In it, Krishna describes the following yogas: